vijayprince6/Fingerprint-Vehicle-Starter-with-Drug-Sensing/README.md

 ## ⚙️ Working Principle
 1. The system is powered using a 9V supply.
-2. The MQ-3 alcohol sensor checks for alcohol/drug presence.
+2. The MQ-3 alcohol sensor checks for alcohol presence.
 3. The R307 fingerprint sensor verifies authorized users.
 4. If the user is authorized and no alcohol is detected:
    - The relay is activated to start the vehicle.